Garifuna language: Sociolinguistic history

-The Carib people, who gave their name to the Caribbean, once lived throughout the Lesser Antilles, and although their language is now extinct there, ethnic Caribs still live on Dominica, Trinidad, Saint Lucia, and Saint Vincent.
-The Caribs had conquered the previous population of the islands, Arawakan peoples like the Taino and Palikur peoples.
-During the conquest, which was conducted primarily by men, the Carib took Arawakan women for wives.
-Children were raised by their mothers speaking Arawak, but as boys came of age, their fathers taught them Carib, a language still spoken in mainland South America.
+The Kalinago people (Island Caribs), who gave their name to the Caribbean, once lived throughout the Lesser Antilles, and although their language is now extinct there, ethnic Kalinago still live on Dominica, Trinidad, Saint Lucia, and Saint Vincent.
+The Kalinago had conquered the previous population of the islands, Arawakan peoples like the Taino and Palikur peoples.
+During the conquest, which was conducted primarily by men, the Kalinago took Arawakan women for wives.
+Children were raised by their mothers speaking Arawak, but as boys came of age, their fathers taught them Kalinago, a language still spoken in mainland South America.

-Descriptions of Island Carib people in the 17th century missionaries from Europe record the use of two languages: Carib as spoken by the men, and Arawak as spoken by the women.
-It is conjectured that the males retained the core Carib vocabulary while the grammatical structure of their language mirrored that or Arawak.
-As such, Island Carib as spoken by males is considered either a mixed language or a relexified language.
+Descriptions of Kalinago people in the 17th century missionaries from Europe record the use of two languages: Kalinago as spoken by the men, and Arawak as spoken by the women.
+It is conjectured that the males retained the core Kalinago vocabulary while the grammatical structure of their language mirrored that or Arawak.
+As such, Kalinago as spoken by males is considered either a mixed language or a relexified language.
 The West African influence in Garifuna is limited to a handful of loanwords and perhaps intonation.
 Contrary to what some believe, there is no influence from "African phonetics" as there is no such thing as a singular African phonetic system as languages in West Africa and Africa in general have extremely diverse phoneme inventories.
 The distinction between Garifuna and the Kalinago language can be explained by simple evolution due to the separation of the Garifuna being sent to Central America.

 Vocabulary

-The vocabulary of Garifuna is composed as follows:
+The vocabulary of Garifuna is composed as follows.

+There are also a few words from African languages.